Dead 7: Production

-Nick Carter had been aspiring to make a film for years.
-In the past he's made several independent short films and in 2014 he started an Indiegogo campaign to fund his first feature-length film titled Evil Blessings.
-Later that year however the director, Sxv'leithan Essex, died.
-This led Carter into scrapping the film and replaced it with Dead 7, initially titled Dead West.
+Nick Carter had been aspiring to make a film for years, after making several independent short films.
+In 2014, he started an Indiegogo campaign to fund his first feature-length film titled Evil Blessings.
+However, later that the director, Sxv'leithan Essex, died.
+Carter subsequently scrapped the film and replaced it with Dead 7, initially titled Dead West.
 In 2015, he landed the support of The Asylum, the production company behind Sharknado and other SyFy productions.

-Filming began on August 20, 2015, in Anaconda, Montana at the 1880s ranch in the Valley just outside of town.
-They spent a week and a half filming at the ranch before going to Butte, Montana.
+Filming began on August 20, 2015, outside the town of Anaconda, Montana at an 1880s ranch.
+Filming at the ranch laster a week and a half before moving to Butte, Montana.
 Butte locations in the film include The Dumas Brothel and The World Mining Museum.
 While scouting location in Montana to include in the film, one of Fox's production assistants showed him a photo of Our Lady of The Rockies, a statue overlooking the city of Butte.
 Fox liked the image so much that the final scene was rewritten to include Our Lady of The Rockies.
 About 250 locals from in and around the Anaconda and Butte areas were used as zombie extras, and an additional 250 Montanans showing up to audition from other cities across the state.
-Production wrapped on September 8, 2015.
+Production finished on September 8, 2015.